-Name: Date:

-Phase I (Approximately 18 weeks)

-You will continue engaging in treatment.
-Treatment involves an individualized treatment program designed to address your substance abuse treatment needs, as well as any psychological, social, medical, employment, and family issues.
-Treatment typically involves individual counseling and/or group counseling, medication assisted treatment and/or psychiatric services, along with community sober support groups.
-The specific requirements of counseling will vary from individual to individual, and will be determined by your counselor.
-You are entering Phase I and will be expected to complete the below requirements of the program.

-Participant requirements for Phase I:

-Attend required docket status review hearings - 2 times per month; first and third Wednesday of the month.

-Attend all office visits with PO/Docket Coordinator and comply with supervision conditions.
+Name: Date: Phase I (Approximately 18 weeks) You will continue engaging in treatment.
+Treatment involves an individualized treatment program desto address your substance abuse treatment needs, as well as any psychological, social, medical, employ and family issues.
+Treatment typically involves individual counseling and/or group counseling, medical assisted treatment and/or psychiatric services, along with community sober support groups.
+The sprequirements of counseling will vary from individual to individual, and will be determined by your county are entering Phase I and will be expected to complete the below requirements of the program. ment, cation pecific Participant requirements for Phase I: Attend required docket status review hearings - 2 times per month; first and third Wednesday of month . the Attend all office visits with PO/Docket Coordinator and comply with supervision conditions.
 Appear for all random alcohol and drug testing.
 Attend mental health &/or substance abuse treatment sessions/appointments and comply with treatment recommendations.

-Graduation to the next phase includes the following items:

-Active participation in the RD for a minimum of 18 weeks.

-Start Date: Eligible for Next Phase Date:

-Recommendation by docket team.
+Graduation to the next phase includes the following items: Active participation in the RD for a minimum of 18 weeks.
+Start Date: Eligible for Next Phase Date: Recommendation by docket team.
 Negative drug screens for 60 consecutive days.
 No new convictions.
 Participate in quarterly specialized docket events.
 Complete all homework and docket assignments.

 Submit application to move to next phase.

-I have received my copy of the Phase I requirements of the Recovery Docket program.
-The Docket Coordinator has explained my requirements to me.
-I am aware that I am ordered to comply with these areas in order to successfully complete the Program.
-I understand that it is my responsibility to comply with the Program's requirements.
-I acknowledge that I am entering the Recovery Docket Program.
-I also acknowledge that failure, on my part, to comply with the above-mentioned, checked terms may result in my removal from the Program.
-If removed from the Program due to non-compliance, I will have not completed the Program successfully.
+has explained my requirements to successfully complete the Program requirements.
+I acknowledge that I on my part, to comply with the abo se I requirements of the Recovery Docket program.
+The Docket Coorme.
+I am aware that I am ordered to comply with these areas in on.
+I understand that it is my responsibility to comply with the Program entering the Recovery Docket Program.
+I also acknowledge that overmentioned, checked terms may result in my removal from the Program connection on the Program successful to non-compliance, I will have not completed the Program successful rder to ogram's failure, rogram.

 Defendant Signature Date

-Date Completed: P.O. or Docket Coordinator's Initials: Appendix E -
+Date Completed: P.O. or Docket Coordinator's Initials: Appendix E

-IN THE COURT C OF COMMON PLEAS OF DELAWARE COUN NTY, OHIO
+IN THE COURT OF COMMON PLEAS OF DELAWARE COUNTY, OHIO

-THE STATE OF OHIO, :
+THE STATE OF OHIO, ; :

-:

-Plaintiff,
+Plaintiff, : :

-v. : Case No.
+: Case No.

-۷. : JUDGE JAMES P. SCH IUCK
+V. : : JUDGE JAMES P. SCHUCK

 , :

 :

 Defendant. :

-JOURNAL ENTRY ADDRESSING THE DEFENDANT'S ACCEPTANCE OF A RECOVERY-DOCKET JAIL SANCTION
+• ADDRESSING THE DEFENDANT'S ACCEPTANCE RECOVERY-DOCKET JAIL SANCTION

-I, , voluntarily waive my right to a hearing on the following violation, and I admit that I have violated the requirements of the Recovery Docket program by failing to comply with the following provision(s) of the form entitled "Acknowledgement of Requirements of Recovery Docket" that I earlier signed in this case -
+I, , voluntarily waive m ıv

+right to a hearing on the foll requirements of the Recover owing violation, and I admit that I have violated the ry Docket program by failing to comply with the follow tled "Acknowledgement of Requirements of Recovery ving

-Agreement #3.
-I am expected to willingly attend all individual and groupcounseling sessions, educational sessions, and activities or assessments as required by my counselor.
+expected to willingly attend all individual and groupeducational sessions, and activities or assessments asselor.